breuner/elbencho/contrib/storage_sweep/README.md

 a simple, production grade, useful, and extensible example.
 `graph_sweep.sh` enables you to graph the obtained results in a push button manner.
+`dgen.sh` enables you to quickly and flexibly to generate hyperscale test datasets, where the term "hyperscale datasets" means a dataset that contains >= 1M files, or overall size >= 1TB, or both.

 Before proceeding, you may wish to browse the **[`QUICKSTART.md`](QUICKSTART.md)** first.